Flash Flood Watch issued for South Central Utah, Southern Mountains, Zion National Park by NWS - News Break

 Flash Flood Watch issued for South Central Utah, Southern Mountains, Zion National Park by NWS

 Effective: 2021-07-23 12:00:00 MDT Expires: 2021-07-23 22:00:00 MDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: South Central Utah; Southern Mountains; Zion National Park FLASH FLOOD WATCH REMAINS IN EFFECT FROM NOON MDT TODAY THROUGH THIS EVENING The Flash Flood Watch continues for * A portion of Utah, including the following areas, South Central Utah, Southern Mountains and Zion National Park. * From Noon MDT today through this evening. * Heavy rainfall may result in flash flooding, especially in burn scars, slot canyons, and normally dry washes and streams. * Thunderstorms capable of heavy rainfall are expected to develop over the southern Utah mountains this afternoon and move south down sensitive drainages and slot canyons across south-central and southwest Utah.alerts.weather.gov
+Target Area: South Central Utah; Southern Mountains; Zion National Park FLASH FLOOD WATCH IN EFFECT FROM NOON MDT TODAY THROUGH THIS EVENING The National Weather Service in Salt Lake City has issued a * Flash Flood Watch for a portion of Utah, including the following areas, South Central Utah, Southern Mountains and Zion National Park. * From Noon MDT today through this evening. * Thunderstorms capable of heavy rainfall are expected to develop over the southern Utah mountains this afternoon and move south down sensitive drainages and slot canyons across south-central and southwest Utah. * Heavy rainfall may result in flash flooding, especially in burn scars, slot canyons, and normally dry washes and streams.alerts.weather.gov

 Comments / 0